cradlepoint/sdk-samples/Mobile_Site_Survey/readme.md

 Application Purpose
 ===================
-This app is intended to perform drive testing of cellular networks but also works for testing stationary deployments.
+This app is intended to perform testing of cellular networks and connections.
-It will run automatic tests collecting location (GPS), interface diagnostics (including cellular signal)
+It will run automatic tests collecting location (GPS), interface diagnostics (including cellular signal), latency, and packet loss.

+Create an NCM Remote Connect LAN Manager profile for "Mobile Site Survey" at 127.0.0.1 port **8000** HTTP.
+Create an NCM Remote Connect LAN Manager profile for "Survey Results" at 127.0.0.1 port **8001** HTTP.

-The app is configurable through a webUI running on port 8000.
-Forward the Primary LAN Zone to the Router Zone with the Default Allow All policy.
+If accessing the UI locally, forward the PrimaryLAN Zone to the Router Zone with the Default Allow All policy.

-You can also use NCM Remote Connect to 127.0.0.1 port 8000 HTTP (No FTP Support)
+Buttons:

-* Execute Manual Survey - a button is provided at the top to start testing.
+* Run Survey Now - a button is provided at the top to start testing.
+* Download Results (Local Only - No Remote Connect) - List results files for download.
+* Save Config - saves configuration to /config/system/sdk/appdata/

 Survey Options: